Are You Looking For Active Stock? Nano Dimension Ltd. (NNDM) - Armenian Reporter

-Nano Dimension Ltd. (NNDM) disclosed a change of 3.19% and its listed share value at $9.7 in the recent trade transaction.
+Nano Dimension Ltd. (NNDM) exchanged 32614696 shares on hands in most recent trading session and observed an average volume with 27885.72K shares.
+The stock acknowledged active focus on shares in the current trading session.
+NNDM disclosed a change of 0.10% and its listed share value at $10.38 in the recent trade transaction.
 This company belong to Israel Country and part of Technology sector.
-NNDM exchanged 610319 shares on hands in most recent trading session and observed an average volume with 26307.61K shares.
-The stock acknowledged active focus on shares in the current trading session.
-It has a market capitalization of $1654.12M.
+It has a market capitalization of $1826.57M.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 16.74% and trading from 50 days moving average with 52.09%.
-The stock price is performing along rising drift from its 200 days moving average with 214.86%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 64.71.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS: